Kegerator Kits & Accessories

 If you’re looking for a nice kegerator conversion kit for sale that’s right for your home, garage or basement bar, feel free to call us at (866) 590-9299.
 Our specialists will consult you on the availability, price, parts, and installation.

-You can find a great variety of kegerator conversion kits available on our website.
+You can find a great variety of kegerator conversion kits and other parts of a draft beer system available on our website.
 Beverage Craft has been a proud supplier of all things beer for more than 5 years and we always know how to get you the right stuff at the best price.

 In the kegerator department, we’re currently offering the following items:

-- 1 tap kegerator kit, 2 tap kegerator kit and 3 tap kegerator conversion kit
+- 1 tap kegerator kit, 2 tap kegerator kit and 3 tap kegerator kit

-- kegerator hose kit, kegerator tower cooler kit, and mini kegerator kit
+- Keezer conversion kit, tower kegerator conversion kit, door fridge conversion kit and mini kegerator kit

 - kegerator cleaning kits